7span/vue-list/apps/docs/src/configuration/options.md

 - Type: `string`
 - Default: `''`

-Adds a prefix to the globally registered components (e.g., VList if the prefix is 'V').
+Adds a prefix to the globally registered components.
 Useful to avoid naming conflicts or to follow a naming convention in your app.

 ### `requestHandler`